MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 The connection ID creates implicit properties for your connector.
 It must contain only alphanumeric characters and be a maximum of 32 characters.

-## Step 3: Configure the connection Settings
+## Step 3: Configure the connection settings

 The process to configure the Connection settings varies based on the type of data source.
 See the Connector-specific information for the type of data source you want to add to your tenant to complete this step in the setup process.